mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### Prepares Statement Limitations

-If a prepared statement targets a temporary table on the master, the slave servers will fail to execute it.
-This will cause all slave connections to be closed (MXS-1816).
+If a prepared statement targets a temporary table on the primary, the replica servers will fail to execute it.
+This will cause all replica connections to be closed (MXS-1816).

 ### Transaction Replay Limitations